jnjahncke/jnj-personal-site/content/post/wheres-waldo/index.md

 From Data Is Plural:

-> In 2015, computer scientist Randy Olson tried computing “the optimal search strategy for finding Waldo” in the seven original Where’s Waldo? books.
-In doing so, he transcribed a 2013 Slate chart of Waldo’s locations (itself transcribed from those seven original books).
-The resulting data set contains 68 rows — one for each Waldo — and four columns: book, page, x coordinate, and y coordinate.
+> In 2015, computer scientist Randy Olson tried computing "the optimal search strategy for finding Waldo" in the seven original Where's Waldo? books.
+In doing so, he transcribed a 2013 Slate chart of Waldo's locations (itself transcribed from those seven original books).
+The resulting data set contains 68 rows --- one for each Waldo --- and four columns: book, page, x coordinate, and y coordinate.

 You can download the CSV from Randy Olson's website archives [here](http://www.randalolson.com/wp-content/uploads/wheres-waldo-locations.csv).

 ### The Visualization: Where's Waldo?